sagemath/trac_to_gh/Issue 9076.md

 This just wraps the matplotlib functionnality Arc http://matplotlib.sourceforge.net/api/artist_api.html#matplotlib.patches.Arc

+This can be reviewd together with the ticket #9203 for plotting ellipse.
+On the latter ticket there is an attached worksheet that does some nice pictures and performs tests for the get_minmax_data function.

-there is not yet fill capabilities (due to matplotlib).
+Rk: there is not yet fill capabilities (due to matplotlib).

 Issue created by migration from https://trac.sagemath.org/ticket/9076